 So if your ticket and license are in Maryland your insurance rates should not be affected if you took responsibility for the red light photo ticket.

 On the flip side are states like California and Hawaii consider a red light photo ticket to be a moving violation, just like a normal running a red light ticket given to you in person by a police officer.
-If you are convicted of a red light camera ticket in California that it will be placed on your driving record assessed one point and your insurance company can rate you on this offense.
+If you are convicted of a red light camera ticket in California your driving record will be assessed one point and your insurance company can rate you on this offense.